sd816224/youtube-crypto-index/README.md

 consists of following parts:
-- 1: db_manager: fetch the existing data from API and store to database accordingly.
+- 1: db_manager: fetch the already-existing video data from API and store to database accordingly.
-- webhook_server: receiving and responding feed of the new video notification
 - 2: sub_manager : managment of channels subscription.
+    - subscription request
+    - subscription health check
 - 3: dashboard: integrated server including functions:
     - webhook server receiving and responding feed of the new video notification
     - dash server for data virsulization.
 - 4: deployment: build CICD pipe for above 1-3 parts to AWS cloud.

-once we had big enough quality data, we potential can build extra features for NLP/ML in the future.

 guidance for colabrators:
 # 1. db_manager